-Work on a Whangarei highway which more than 19,000 cars travel each day is a "growing pain" but will improve safety at a busy intersection, officials say.
+Work on a Whangarei highway travelled by each day is a "growing pain" but will improve safety at a busy intersection, officials say.

-The installation of traffic lights at the intersection of Hospital Rd and Maunu Rd (State Highway 14) is underway, with work to continue until March 2017.
+The installation of traffic lights at the intersection of Hospital and Maunu Rds (State Highway 14) is underway, with work to continue until March 2017.